CARE ACT 2014

 People using care and support will always have a means of redress against the local authority for how any of its functions are carried out.
 For example, a local authority might delegate needs assessments to another organisation, which has its own procedures for handling complaints.
 If the adult to whom the assessment relates has a complaint about the way in which it was carried out, the adult might choose to take it up with the organisation in question.
 However, if this does not satisfy the adult, or if the adult simply chooses to complain directly to the local authority, the local authority will remain responsible for addressing the complaint.

-In delegating care and support functions, local authorities should have regard to the local authority version of the NHS Information Governance Toolkit, in particular ensuring that all formal contractual arrangements include compliance with information governance requirements (requirement 12-146).
+In delegating care and support functions, local authorities should have regard to the Data Security and Protection Toolkit (following decommissioning of the Information Governance Toolkit in June 2019), in particular ensuring that all formal contractual arrangements include compliance with information governance requirements.